The Capital District Civil War Round Table

 Description of the Round Table

-• Round Table presentations begin at 7 pm on the second Friday of each month (except for July and August) at the Watervliet Senior Center, Watervliet, NY.
+• Round Table presentations begin at 11 am on the second Saturday of each month (except for July and August) at the Watervliet Senior Center, Watervliet, NY.
 This location is easily accessible within the NY Capital District via major highways.

 • Most members are well acquainted with Civil War History and usually have insightful questions to pose to the speaker.
 There is a high percentage of authors, researchers, and active and retired museum professionals in the group.